Office of Academic Affairs

 Salman Khimani

-Academic Operations & Strategic Planning
+Academic Operations & Institutional Research

 Salman Khimani is the Director of Academic Operations and Strategic Planning in the Office of Academic Affairs.
 In this role he leads the University’s strategic initiatives in the areas of faculty recruitment and onboarding, manages academic analytics for strategic planning and decision making and oversees academic operations.
 Salman is a former Fulbright Scholar with a Master’s in International Education Policy from Harvard University and has sixteen years of experience in the education sector.
 He joined Habib in 2018.
 In addition, Salman has a Bachelor’s in Computer Science and an MBA from IBA, Karachi.
 His major professional experience has been with the agencies of the Aga Khan Development Network (AKDN) where he was engaged in planning and implementing large-scale national programs and projects, recruitment, monitoring and evaluation, policy development and review of processes.
 Salman has also worked with a technology-based strategy consulting organization, leading the implementation of a large education sector project to support the education departments of Balochistan and Sindh.